 - Liabilities incurred by either spouse, whether affecting martial or non-marital assets

 Marital and Non-marital (Separate) Property can become mixed together, or commingled.
 Some couples may combine their separate assets intentionally, while others may do so unintentionally.
 If the spouses cannot decide what belongs to whom, the judge will have to decide whether any or all of the commingled property was a “gift to the marriage” or whether the original owner should be reimbursed, in whole or in part.

 When Help is Needed

-Situations such as these can become very complicated, very quickly; and if you don’t have adequate representation, you could lose more than just a spouse when the divorce proceedings conclude.
-Your best bet to protect yourself, your children (if applicable) and your assets, is to seek the assistance of an experienced and professional family law attorney.
+Situations such as these can become very complicated, very quickly, and if you don’t have adequate Florida legal representation, you could lose more than just a spouse when the divorce proceedings conclude.
+Your best bet to protect yourself, your children (if applicable) and your assets, is to seek the assistance of an experienced and professional Naples family law attorney.

-For professional and knowledgeable assistance with any legal questions you may have about the division of Marital and Non-marital Property, please contact our attorneys Chris Lombardo, Jennifer DeVries, or Joseph Coleman, with Woodward, Pires & Lombardo, P.A. at (239) 649-6555 or visit www.wpl-legal.com for more information.
+For professional and knowledgeable assistance with any legal questions you may have about the division of Marital and Non-marital Property, please contact our divorce attorneys Chris Lombardo or Ken Mundy with Woodward, Pires & Lombardo, P.A. at (239) 649-6555 or visit www.wpl-legal.com for more information.

 Related post: Protecting Your Professional Practice In A Divorce